sunny/wubmail/README.markdown

     Hello <%= name %>,
     You are one hell of a cute <%= sex == "female" ? "girl" : "boy" %>!

-You see, it knows about `email`, `name` and `sex` as they are the names of the columns of your `users.csv` file.
+You see, it knows about `email`, `name` and `sex` as they are the names of the columns of your csv file.

-Then type:
+Then type in a terminal:

     $ wubmail welcome.txt users.csv

-And it will print out an example, like so:
+And it will print out an example, which you can send to everybody if you call `wubmail` again with the `-s` argument. file.
+That's it!

-    From: Sunny <sunny@sunfox.org>
-    To: Jack <jack@example.com>
-    Subject: Hello Jack!

-    Hello Jack,
-    You are one hell of a cute guy!

-When you are ready, call wubmail again with the `-s` argument and whizz! it will be sent to everybody in the csv file.